HasaniStudios/tic-tac-toe-game/README.md

-# Isacc Reaves Tic-Tac-Toe Game
+# Isaac Reaves Tic-Tac-Toe Game

-This is a simple Tic-Tac-Toe game implemented using Python and sockets.
+This is a simple Tic-Tac-Toe game implemented using Python and sockets by Isaac Reaves.

 **How to play:**
 1. **Start the server:** Run the `server.py` script with '-p PORT' arguments.